 1. Vomiting and Diarrhoea

-Many medications are given to pets by oral route and are absorbed through the gastrointestinal tract.
-Therefore, the possible side effects like vomiting, diarrhoea, and poor appetite are quite common.
+may medications are given to pets by oral route and are absorbed through the gastrointestinal tract.
+Therefore, possible side effects like vomiting, diarrhea, and poor appetite are quite common.
 Any oral medication might upset the stomach with moderate to extreme discomfort to the pet.
 This quite often resolves over a period of time as the body adjusts to the medication or if the drug follows the meal, but sometimes more serious symptoms develop too.

 An example of this is antibiotics.
-Antibiotics are notorious for causing gastrointestinal signs, diarrhoea in particular because they can also kill the helpful bacterial population in the gut that is essential for normal digestion.
+Antibiotics are notorious for causing gastrointestinal signs, diarrhea in particular, because they can also kill the helpful bacterial population in the gut that is essential for normal digestion.

 2. Stomach Ulcers

-Steroidal drugs like prednisone, prednisolone, dexamethasone, etc., and nonsteroidal anti-inflammatory medications, NSAIDs like carprofen, deracoxib and firocoxib are known to increase a pet’s risk of developing digestive tract ulcers which can lead to vomiting or diarrhoea that may contain blood.
-These medications when given together increase the risk of developing life-threatening stomach ulcers.
+Steroidal drugs like prednisone, prednisolone, dexamethasone, etc., and nonsteroidal anti-inflammatory medications, NSAIDs like carprofen, deracoxib, and firocoxib are known to increase a pet’s risk of developing digestive tract ulcers which can lead to vomiting or diarrhea that may contain blood.
+These medications, when given together, increase the risk of developing life-threatening stomach ulcers.
 Medications that decrease the production of stomach acid and protect the mucosa of the digestive tract can help heal and prevent ulcers.

 3. Nodules and Lumps